schlopp96/VBP/README.md

 ### **Manual Installation** _(**NOT** Recommended)_

-1. Download the project's latest release **.zip archive** from the ["releases"](https://github.com/schlopp96/VBPatcher/releases) tab and extract to location of choice, or clone repository with the git client of your preference with:
+1. Download the project's latest release **\*.zip archive** from the ["releases"](https://github.com/schlopp96/VBPatcher/releases) tab and extract to location of choice, or clone repository with the git client of your preference with:

    - ```shell
-      gh repo clone schlopp96/PyLoadBar
+      gh repo clone schlopp96/VBPatcher
      ```

 2. Open terminal and navigate to the extracted directory `"~/VBPatcher"`.